whitneyburton/portfolios/portfolio.md

 * [GitHub URL](https://github.com/marlomajor/Headcount)
 * [Original Assignment](https://github.com/turingschool/sorting-suite)

-Headcount was an amazing project!
-I can finally program!
-This project got me so excited at one point that I didn't want to leave my computer.
-It finally "clicked" for me and this inspired me to continue working until the very last minute.
+Headcount was an amazing project.
+I finally feel like a programmer This project got me excited enough at one point that I didn't want to leave my computer.
+I started reworking through past problems and figuring those out as well.
+It finally "clicked" for me.
+Too bad it was on the last day.

+Evaluation Scores

+Functional Expectations  -  3
+Ruby Syntax              -  3
+TDD                      -  3
+BreakingLogic            -  3

 ## Team